Working with the keyboard¶

 key.LCTRL key.RCTRL key.LSHIFT key.RSHIFT ...

-Key symbols are independent of any modifiers being held down.
+Key symbols are independent of any modifiers being active.
 For example, lower-case and upper-case letters both generate the A symbol.
 This is also true of the number keypad.

-The modifiers that are held down when the event is generated are combined in a
+The modifiers that are active when the event is generated are combined in a

 bitwise fashion and provided in the